igorkasyanchuk/get-smart/README.md

 ## Generator

-Using Open AI API to generate tips.
+Using Open AI API to generate tips (see example below in the readme, in #structure-of-the-files).

 ```bash
 bin/generator <topic> <path> <count> <level>